xoofx/xoofx.github.io/_posts/2020-03-21-stark-native-compiler.md

 };
 ```

 Using a pointer for `IRTypeHandle` would increase the size of this struct by 25%, from 32 bytes to 40 bytes.
-It could be seen as acceptable, but it is one of the best-case struct in the IR model, while their are other cases that are much worse (1.5x to 2x bigger).
+It could be seen as acceptable, but it is one of the best-case struct in the IR model, while there are other cases that are much worse (1.5x to 2x bigger).

 Instead, we are using 32-bit indices to address and connect data.
 This should give plenty enough room to index our data (4 billions of entries per kind).